Small business rates relief

 Enterprise Zone relief

-If you’re starting a business within an enterprise zone or relocating to an enterprise zone by April 2015 then you qualify for enterprise zone relief and you could get up to 100% business rate relief for up to five years.
+If you’re starting a business within an enterprise zone or relocating to an enterprise zone then you qualify for enterprise zone relief and access up to £55,000 a year for over five years.

 Enterprise zones that are included within this relief are listed here and to find out how to apply for the relief you need to contact your enterprise zone area.

-To find out how to calculate your business rates and for more information on business rates payable, check out our guide here.
+Read our guide on how to calculate your business rates for more information on business rates payable.

 Valuation Office Agency – http://www.voa.gov.uk/